 Bernina Customer Support

-Customer support has been the PITS, but I am also in a strange situation.
+Bernina Customer support is AWFUL, but I am also in a strange situation.
 I am American AND Canadian and purchased the machine in Canada where I live.
 However I spend most of my time taking care of my ailing mother in the United States.
 The problem is that Bernina USA will not warranty machines purchased in Canada, so buyer beware.
 Move from one country to another and you’re screwed.
-What doesn’t make any sense was the dealer refusing to check my machine even when I offered to pay – WTF ??
+What doesn’t make any sense was one dealer refusing to check my machine even when I wanted to pay them – WTF ??

 Initially I could not get in touch with Bernina customer support because my posts where automatically being flagged as SOLVED and disappearing without explanation.
-It was only after my third attempt at contacting Bernina that I was told this was happening because the machine was purchased in Canada and their system removes these message.
-The first comment from Bernina USA was “go back to Canada to have it repaired”.
+It was only after my third attempt at contacting Bernina that I was told this was happening because the machine was purchased in Canada and their system automatically removes these message.
+The first comment from Bernina USA was “Go back to Canada to have it repaired”.
 Seriously ?
-I understand different warranties being applicable to different countries, but to flag and ignore customer problems deliberately seems pretty OBNOXIOUS and PRETENTIOUS.
+I understand different warranties being applicable to different countries, but to flag and ignore customer problems DELIBERATELY is OBNOXIOUS and PRETENTIOUS.

-Getting it repaired in Canada is not only impractical because it’s a 6 hour drive, but the shop where I bought it from has this “it’s the user’s fault” attitude about everything (serves me right for only buying from this dealer based on price).
+Getting it repaired in Canada is not only impractical because it’s a 6 hour drive, but the shop where I bought it from has a “Code 18/It’s the user’s fault” attitude about everything (serves me right for only buying from this dealer based on price).
+I usually keep names anonymous but this shop is one of the worst dealerships ever, Penelope in St-Hubert Quebec.
+You’ve been warned.

-But this attitude seems to be prevalent among many of the Bernina dealers I’ve visited.
-In the Bernina world, their sewing machines are perfect and flawless, and if you are having a problem it’s not the machine’s fault : “you simply aren’t bonding with it.”
+And this attitude seems to be prevalent among many of the Bernina dealers I’ve visited.
+In the Bernina world, their sewing machines are perfect and flawless, and if you are having a problem it’s not the machine’s fault : “YOU SIMPLY AREN’T BONDING WITH IT.”

 The quality of service offered by dealers also varies from shop to shop.
-One store in NJ refused to work on it because it was purchased in Canada (not even after I told them I would pay to have it worked on).
-Another shop owner in NYC kept going on about what a headache it was to work on Berninas and that there was always something wrong with them, he even told me I should have bought a different brand.
+One store in NJ refused to work on it because it was purchased in Canada (not even after I told them I would pay to have it serviced).
+Another shop owner in NYC kept rambling about what a headache it was to work on Berninas and that there was always something wrong with them, he even told me I should have bought a different brand.
 Another shop also offered to take it as a trade in and recommended a “better” brand.
 So much for dealer loyalty.

 In the meantime I re-contacted Bernina Canada and communicated with Martin Favre, president of Bernina Canada.
-I explained to him my situation and he said he would ship a replacement machine to my Montreal dealer right away and that I would have it when I returned from my trip.
-Great I thought… until I visited my dealer two days later I got a different story, first they would have their technician inspect the machine to determine if a replacement was warranted, and then they might replace the machine.
-So I contacted Martin again and was flatly told that Bernina policy was to evaluate machines before any replacement.
-Which makes sense.
-But why tell me a new machine was being sent ?!
+I explained to him my situation and he said he would ship a replacement machine to my Montreal dealer immediately and that I would have it by the time I returned from my trip.
+Great I thought… until I visited my dealer two days later I got a different story, first they would have their technician inspect the machine to determine if a replacement was warranted, and then they MIGHT replace the machine.
+So I contacted Martin again and was flatly told that Bernina Corporate Policy was to evaluate machines before any replacement.
+Which makes sense… But why tell me a new machine was being sent ?!

 Fast forward to today and Bernina replaced the machine, however there is NO IMPROVEMENT whatsoever.
-All the bugs detailed above are still there, and the machine’s zero balance is completely off – no matter the fabric or thickness or number layers or interfacing used.
+All the bugs detailed above are still there, and most of the stitches are completely off balance – no matter the fabric or thickness or number layers or interfacing used.
+Like my previous machine, it came with a nice hang tag signed by the person who quality controlled it.
+My best guess is this person is fictitious.

 I contacted Bernina again to tell them the new machine still had all the same problems but none of my messages have been answered.

-No surprise there, and the more I deal with Bernina the less I can stomach the company.
+No surprise that 3 emails later still no reply.
+The more I deal with Bernina the less I can stomach this company.

 What others are saying